newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/combined-group.md

 ---
+header: Combined Group
 slug: combined-group
-header: Combined Group
 displayname: combined-group
 ---

-A combined group is a group of companies that have common ownership and are engaged in a unitary business if at least one company is subject to New Jersey Corporation Business Tax.
+A combined group is a group of companies that have common ownership  and are engaged in a unitary business, if at least one company is subject to New Jersey Corporation Business Tax.